Prospective Student Questions

 What should I say in my Academic Statement of Purpose?

-In general, your statement of purpose should be approximately 500 words and should state your goals and objectives for graduate study overall, and at Georgetown University specifically.
+In general, your statement of purpose should be approximately 500 words and state your goals and objectives for graduate study overall, and specifically at Georgetown University.
 A few programs require more specific personal statements that address questions pertinent to the program.
 Review the program admission requirements for more details.

 My recommendation provider’s email has changed.
 How can this be updated?

 Applicants can update their recommendation providers’ information through the application status portal.
 Once on the status page, navigate to the bottom of the application checklist.
-Here, you will find an option to re-visit the recommendation section of your submitted application.
-Select the recommendation provider and then submit the “Exclude” button.
+Here, you will find an option to revisit the recommendation section of your submitted application.
+Select the recommendation provider and then click the “Exclude” button.
 You will then need to re-add the recommendation provider using the new email address.

 Can I submit my application before my recommenders submit their letters?